Syncroness-Inc/qt_device_creation/README.md

 # Introduction
 The purpose of this repository is to provide instructions on how to...
-1. Use yocto to build a linux kernel to support QT applications.
+1. Use yocto to build a linux kernel to support Qt applications.
 2. Compile and deploy tools necessary for cross platform development.
+3. Install the tools and have them integrate with Qt Creator.

-The following instructions have been slightly modified from the QT website. https://doc.qt.io/QtForDeviceCreation/qtee-custom-embedded-linux-image.html
+The following instructions have been slightly modified from the Qt website. https://doc.qt.io/QtForDeviceCreation/qtee-custom-embedded-linux-image.html

 Notes: